openjdk/jdk/src/java.base/share/man/java.md

     name using the `-XX:HeapDumpPath` option.
 By default, this option is disabled and the heap isn't dumped when an `OutOfMemoryError` exception is thrown.
-    This does not apply to any `OutOfMemoryError` thrown by Java, or native, code in the JDK libraries.
+    This applies only to `OutOfMemoryError` exceptions caused by Java Heap exhaustion; it does not apply to `OutOfMemoryError` exceptions thrown directly from Java code, nor by the JVM for other types of resource exhaustion (such as native thread creation errors).

 `-XX:HeapDumpPath=`*path*
 :   Sets the path and file name for writing the heap dump provided by the heap